tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 ## Why you need this
 This Retool app extends [Snowflake's Resource Optimization: Setup & Configuration Quickstart Guide](https://quickstarts.snowflake.com/guide/resource_optimization_setup/index.html?index=..%2F..index#0).
 If you use Snowflake, it will help you better monitor and manage your credit consumption, and avoid spending more than you need to.

 This Retool app makes it easy to put the Quickstart Guide into practice, by enabling you to take action from right within an easy-to-use UI.
-Without having to remember or type any commands, you can set auto-suspend set auto-suspend or auto-resume for your warehouses, suspend or drop idle warehouses, disable or drop idle users, etc.
+Without having to remember or type any commands, you can set auto-suspend or auto-resume for your warehouses, suspend or drop idle warehouses, disable or drop idle users, etc.

 ## What does Snowflake Resource Optimization: Setup & Configuration do?
 The Snowflake Resource Optimization: Setup & Configuration app lets you do the following things with the click of a button: